‘Goodwill-don’t-leave-us tour’: More stumbles on Royal Caribbean visit

 To become a republic

-In a meeting with the couple on Monday, Prime Minister Browne said Antigua and Barbuda intends to become a republic in the future, but not immediately so.
+In a meeting the couple on Monday, Mr Browne said Antigua and Barbuda intended to become a republic in the future, but not immediately.

 “We continue to have the Queen as our head of state, even though I should say we aspire at some point to become a republic,” Mr Browne said.